-Tenants are responsible for keeping the unit clean, up to the standard that most people consider ordinary or normal cleanliness.
-Tenants are also responsible for repairing or paying for any damage to the rental property caused by the tenant, their guests or another person living in the rental unit.
+The tenant is responsible for keeping the unit clean, up to the standard that most people consider ordinary or normal cleanliness.
+The tenant is also responsible for repairing or paying for any damage to the rental property caused by the tenant, their guests or another person living in the rental unit.